Divinylcyclopropane-cycloheptadiene rearrangement: Scope and limitations

 Divinyl aziridines undergo a similar suite of reactions providing azepines or vinyl pyrrolines depending on the relative configuration of the aziridine starting material.
 Divinyl thiiranes can provide thiepines or dihydrothiophenes, although these reactions are slower than those of the corresponding nitrogen- and oxygen-containing compounds.

 Synthetic applications

-The earliest observation of a cycloheptadiene via the title rearrangement was made by Baeyer in his synthesis of eucarvone from carvone hydrobromide.
+The earliest observation of a cycloheptadiene via the title rearrangement was made by Adolf von Baeyer in his synthesis of eucarvone from carvone hydrobromide.
 Mechanistic studies revealed that the rearrangement did indeed proceed via a concerted, Cope-type mechanism.